Old Chinese: Reduplication and compounding

 However the components of compounds were not bound morphemes: they could still be used separately.

+Compounding became more productive during the following Han period and has continued to the present day.

 A number of bimorphemic syllables appeared in the Classical period, resulting from the fusion of words with following unstressed particles or pronouns.

 Thus the negatives *pjut 弗 and *mjut 勿 are viewed as fusions of the negators *pjə 不 and *mjo 毋 respectively with a third-person pronoun *tjə 之.